SuperCh-SE-NCSU/txts/slides/talk1.md

 #Term Versions:

-- v0: minimal functionality (According to customers’ selected conditions on our website, send them emails including several most useful factors stated above from 2 websites, Craglist and kbb.)
+- Version_1: Minimal functionality (According to customers’ selected conditions on our website, send them emails including several most useful factors stated above from 2 websites, Craglist and kbb.)

-- v1: full functionality (Build a database of customers login information and search records.
+- Version_2: Full functionality (Build a database of customers login information and search records.
 Everytime customer login our website, they will get latest information since last login.
 Customers can also get updated information from our website’s subscription service, eg. one time per day.)

 #Information sources: